 As the video above highlights, this is a terrific fishing location.
 Snapper and Pinkies are probably the most targeted fish species here particular in summer.
 However, the cut pylons produce an amazing structure for bream, snapper, flathead, salmon, mulloway, mullet and more.
 If you’re flicking lures into the structure then the choices are endless.
 Our goto choices have been 4-inch jerk shads, and grub styles soft plastics and curl tails.
 These rigged on a 1/8 or 1/6 ounce jig head is a great combination for snapper and pinkies.
 Other good options to flick amongst the timer is crab imitations, blades and vibes.
 Allow the soft plastic or lure time to sink towards the bottom of the stumps as that’s where plenty of fish reside.

 When flicking amongst the timber I like to rig up a little heavier than normal.
-A 3-5 kilo rod with a 3000 size reel spooled with 15-pound braid and equivalent leader is a great starting point.
-You could also try going ultra-light such as 2-4 kilo capacity coupled with a 2000 size reel.
-Spool the reel with 6 or 4-pound braid finished with a rod length of 4 pounds or 6 pounds Fluro carbon leader.
-But do expect to be busted off by bigger fish or pylons.
+A 3-5 or 4-6 kilo rod with a 3000 size reel spooled with 15-20 pound braid and equivalent leader is a great starting point.
+You could fish lighter with a 2-4 kilo capacity coupled with a 2000 size reel spooled with 10 pound braid but do expect to be busted off by bigger fish along the pylons.

 When bait fishing from the jetty pilchards, squid, whiting fillets and raw chicken are great bait choices.
 A combination of a simple running sinker setup and a paternoster rig does the trick in this location for many species.
 Using burley really does help keep the fish around.
 If you’re targeting large snapper and gummy sharks then a full unweighted pilchard with a size 5 Mustad hook is a great way to go.